OpenEvalProject/evals/manuscripts/elife-51111/v2/manuscript.md

 The CHARMM36 force field was employed for proteins (Best et al., 2012) and lipids (Klauda et al., 2010), and the simulations were performed using GROMACS v 5.0.7 (Abraham et al., 2015).
 The systems were simulated in the NPT ensemble using periodic boundary conditions, and the equilibration protocol was as follows.
 The constructed systems were first energy minimized for 10,000 steps or until the maximum force acting on any atom was less than 1000 kJ mol−1 nm−1.
 This was followed by six shorter simulations, gradually releasing the position restraints as suggested by the default CHARMM-GUI protocol.
 The first three short simulations were 25 ps long and used a time step of 1 fs; the fourth and the fifth were 100 ns long, while the final part of the equilibration was run for 2 ns.
 The equilibration simulations 4–6, as well as the production run, used a time step of 2 fs.
 In all steps, the Verlet cutoff scheme was used with a force-switch modifier starting at 10 Å and a cutoff of 12 Å. The cutoff for short-range electrostatics was 12 Å and the long-range electrostatics were accounted for using the particle mesh Ewald (PME) method (Darden et al., 1993; Essmann et al., 1995).
 The temperature was maintained at 310 K for all steps of the equilibration using a Berendsen thermostat (Berendsen et al., 1984), while the Nose-Hoover thermostat (Hoover, 1985; Nosé, 1984) was used to keep the temperature at 310 K for the production run.
 For the final four steps of the equilibration as well as for the production run, the pressure was maintained at 1 bar, using semi-isotropic pressure coupling.
 The Berendsen barostat (Berendsen et al., 1984) was employed for the equilibrations while the Parrinello-Rahman barostat (Nosé and Klein, 1983; Parrinello and Rahman, 1981) was used for the production run.
 Covalent bonds including hydrogen atoms were constrained using the LINCS algorithm (Hess, 2008).
 Snapshots were saved every 5 ps, and generally every fourth snapshot was used for analysis.
 Three repeats for each setup were performed (a, b and c), using different starting velocities for the first step of the equilibration.
 The simulation times were 3 × 200 ns for the protonated systems (wild type and L414A) and 3 × 400 ns for the deprotonated systems (wild type and L414A).
 Analysis was performed using standard tools in GROMACS as well as in-house tcl scripts run through VMD v 1.9.3 (Humphrey et al., 1996).
 Figures were prepared using VMD and Pymol (The PYMOL Molecular Graphics System, Version 2.0 Schrödinger, LLC).

-## Kinetic simulations, statistics and data analysis
+### Kinetic simulations, statistics and data analysis

 Kinetic simulations (Figure 5—figure supplement 1) were performed using Kinetic Model Builder in ‘Eigen solver’ mode (Goldschen-Ohm et al., 2014).
 Current desensitization decays were fitted using exponential decay functions in Clampfit (Molecular Devices).
 For recovery from desensitization experiments, the piezo command voltage was split and re-directed as an input signal.
 The resulting piezo ‘mirror’ signal was used to define conditioning and test pulse epochs.
 A custom script in Matlab (Mathworks) was used to detect peaks within each epoch and normalize the test pulse peak to the conditioning pulse.
-OriginLab (OriginLab Corp) was used to fit the normalized responses to:(1)It=1-e-tτm
+OriginLab (OriginLab Corp) was used to fit the normalized responses to:

+$$
+I_{t}=1-e^{\frac{-t}{\tau}}^{m}
+$$

 Where It is the fraction of the test peak at an interpulse interval of t compared to the conditioning peak, τ is the time constant of recovery and m is the slope of the recovery curve.
 Each protocol was performed between 1 and 3 times on a single patch, with the resulting test peak/conditioning peak ratios averaged together.
 Patches were individually fit and averages for the fits were reported in the text.
 N was taken to be a single patch.

 For dose-response curves, patches were placed in the middle of a three-barrel application pipette and jumped to either side to activate channels with the indicated pH.
 Responses to higher pH values were interleaved with pH 5 applications on either side to control for any rundown.
+Peak currents within a patch were normalized to pH 5 and fit to:

+$$
+I_{x}=\frac{1}{1+10^{pH_{50}-pH_{x}n}}
+$$

-Peak currents within a patch were normalized to pH 5 and fit to:(2)Ix= 11+ 10pH50-pHxnwhere Ix is the current at pH X, pH50 is the pH yielding half maximal response and n is the Hill slope.
+where Ix is the current at pH X, pH50 is the pH yielding half maximal response and n is the Hill slope.
 Patches were individually fit and averages for the fits were reported in the text.
 N was taken to be a single patch.

 For non-stationary fluctuation analysis, runs of between 50 and 200 responses from a single patch were recorded.
 Within each recording, we identified the longest stretch of responses where the peak amplitude did not vary by more than 10%.
 We further eliminated individual traces with spurious variance such as brief electrical artifacts, resulting in blocks of 50–100 traces.
-To further correct for rundown or drift in baseline values we calculated the variance between successive traces, as opposed to calculating from the global average (Heinemann and Conti, 1992), using:(3)δi2=Ti+1-Ti222where δi2 is the variance of trace i, Ti is the current value of the trace i.
+To further correct for rundown or drift in baseline values we calculated the variance between successive traces, as opposed to calculating from the global average (Heinemann and Conti, 1992), using:

+$$
+\delta_{i}^{2}=\frac{\frac{T_{i+1}-T_{i}}{2}^{2}}{2}
+$$

+where δi2 is the variance of trace i, Ti is the current value of the trace i.
 The ensemble variance and current for each patch were divided into progressively larger time bins.
 The baseline variance was measured from a 50 ms time window just prior to pH 5 application.
+The resulting mean current-variance data were then fitted in Originlab using:

+$$
+\sigma_{i}I^{2}=iI-\frac{I^{2}}{N}+\delta_{baseline}^{2}
+$$

-The resulting mean current-variance data were then fitted in Originlab using:(4)σiI2=iI- I2N+ δbaseline2where σi(I)2 is the variance, i is the single channel current, I is the average current, N is the number of channels in the patch and σbaseline2 is the baseline variance.
+where σi(I)2 is the variance, i is the single channel current, I is the average current, N is the number of channels in the patch and σbaseline2 is the baseline variance.
 For all experiments, N was taken to be a single patch.
 Nonparametric two-tailed, unpaired randomization tests with 100,000 iterations were implemented in Python to assess statistical significance.
 Statistical comparisons of recovery from desensitization were based and reported on differences in recovery time constant.